bastosmichael/ephemyral-go-cli/README.md

 ## ephemyral

-Ephemyral is an AI-powered CLI application for managing tasks that leverage machine learning models.
+Ephemyral is an AI-powered CLI application for managing coding tasks that leverage machine learning models.

 ### Synopsis

-Ephemyral is an AI-powered CLI application designed to streamline and optimize various tasks associated with machine learning projects.
-By leveraging machine learning models, Ephemyral provides a set of robust commands that simplify building, testing, and managing ML workflows.
-This tool is tailored for software engineers, data scientists, and anyone managing AI-driven projects.
+Ephemyral is an AI-powered CLI application designed to streamline and optimize various software development tasks with the help of machine learning.
+By leveraging large language models, Ephemyral provides a set of robust commands that simplify building, testing, and managing development workflows.
+This tool is tailored for software engineers, data scientists, and anyone managing software projects.

 ### Options